jericho1050/Aestheitos/README.md

 - *optional* **Animation**: Use ReactSpring for the home page implemented it yourself through trial and error
 - **Enrollment**: Users who are authenticated should be able to enroll in a course.
 - **Comments**: Allows users to comment on course material and on a blog post.
-- **Create Blog**: An authenticated user who is signed in should be able to write a new blog in an editor and then click the submit post button.
+- **Create Blog**: Staff or superusers who are signed in should be able to write a new blog in an editor via its route and then click the submit post button.
 - **Blogs**: Users should be able to see all Blog posts from users, with the most recent posts first
 - **Pagination**: On the page that display courses and blogs, for courses there should be only be 15 cards and 10 blog post on a page.
 If there are more than that, A “Next” button should appear to take the user to the next page of courses or blog posts (which should be older than the current page of courses and blog posts). if not on the first page, a “Previous” button should appear to take the user to the previous page as well